esunwookim619/bestClashPlayers/README.md

-## Best Clash Royale Players: A Global Look
+## Best Clash Royale Players: Data Visualization

 ### Background and Overview

   Clash Royale is a popular mobile game made by Supercell.
-As one of the top games from the Google Play Store, it is enjoyed by many and is even played competitively, featuring global rankings and pro tournaments.
-Due to its competitive nature, data featuring statistics of gameplay is important to many players.
-Best Clash Royale Players features the best players around the world along with their main game statistics.
+As one of the top games from the Google Play Store, it is enjoyed by many and is even played
+  competitively: featuring global rankings and pro tournaments.
+Due to its competitive nature, statistics of gameplay is important to many players.
+  Best Clash Royale Players features the best players around the world along with some of their game stats.

 ### Functionality and MVP Features
   Users will be able to:
   * View the locations of the top ranked players
-  * Toggle between win rates of various modes of competitive play
+  * Toggle between different sets of data
-  * See each player's trophy progression in a graph
+  * See each player's best trophy record.

 ### Data & APIs